k0r37k1/simplefeed-plugin/README.md

 3. Log in to your WonderCMS admin panel
 4. The SimpleFeed menu item will appear in your navigation
 5. Click on the SimpleFeed button in the admin panel to manage your posts

+## Markdown Support

+SimpleFeed includes built-in Markdown support using the Parsedown library.
+To enable Markdown support:

+1. Download Parsedown.php from https://github.com/erusev/parsedown/blob/master/Parsedown.php
+2. Create a `lib` directory inside the SimpleFeed plugin directory (if it doesn't exist)
+3. Place the Parsedown.php file in the `lib` directory

 ## Usage